 In order to meet your needs, there are certain questions we have to ask from the start:

-A longer visit with some family members is a good next step so that all the important people are involved from the start.
+Following the tour, a longer visit with some family members is a good next step so that all the important people are involved from the start.
 This visit is very important to the Little Sisters.
 We want persons who come into the Home to truly choose to be here and to become part of the family life that the Residents, Little Sisters, and their collaborators share.

 The unique mission of the Little Sisters is to minister specifically to the elderly poor.
 The majority of our Residents have their care paid for by Medicare and Medicaid, so it is very important to receive specific medical and financial information during the admission process.